ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 It will keep its time within the second correct with the internet NTP time and a time zone selection.<br>
 If no internet is available a DS3231 RTC module can be attached to get an accurate time.
 With a rotary or membrane pad the time can be set.<br>
 A LDR is used to give the LED an optimal brightness.<br>
-A DCF77 time receiver can be attached to receive the time from the air in the EU.<br>

 A PCB with shift registers for white LED clocks and for use with RGB(W) LED strips [with the Arduino Nano ESP32 here.](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock)